Docker® container endpoints

 forwarding documentation.
 As with

-component (or absence thereof) should be chosen to
+synchronization, the <user> component (or absence thereof) should be chosen to

 ensure the necessary in-container capabilities (e.g. binding to privileged